avabellaw/shark-quiz/readme.md

 # **Shark Facts** - Milestone Project 2

 Shark Facts is a simple, online quiz put your shark knowledge to the test!
+The questions are in a randomized order and only 10 out of 20 will be shown.
+The answers for each question also have a randomized order.

 This project demonstrates my ability to use JavaScript, JQuery and external APIs after studying the modules with Code Institue.
 It also builds on my knowledge of HTML5, CSS3 and UX design but primarily showcases my skills in making an interactive website.